tarwn/lessthandot-hugo/blogs/content/posts/2012-07-10-evaluating-orms-for-batch-data.md

       * [SqlDataAdapter][4]
       * [SqlBulkCopy][5]

-_The raw code is available on my branch at github: <https://github.com/tarwn/StaticVoid.OrmPerformance> and the original is located on Luke&#8217;s here: <https://github.com/lukemcgregor/StaticVoid.OrmPerformance>._
+_The raw code is available on my branch at github: <https://github.com/tarwn/StaticVoid.OrmPerformance> and the original is located on Luke's here: <https://github.com/lukemcgregor/StaticVoid.OrmPerformance>._

 ### SqlDataAdapter Method